peterzieba/5Vpld/README.md

 * These parts do not support JTAG and are a bit more expensive, so they haven't been tried.
 * In theory the ATF1500 fitter should work fine under Wine and so if fed with a netlist it should work.
 This means either CUPL.EXE or in theory Yosys with the right techmap could work.
 * I believe CUPL should be able to generate a .JED directly for the ATF750 without a fitter.

+# Reversing a JED file back into logic equations
+* By hand
+* JED2EQN.EXE
+* MAME can be compiled with a utility called jedutil